m3puckett/wp-hidelogin-saml/README.md

 - WordPress 5.0 or higher
 - PHP 7.4 or higher
-- SAML authentication plugin (optional, but recommended for full functionality)
+- **SAML authentication plugin is completely optional** - the plugin works great with standard WordPress authentication alone

 ## Installation